 Building Science Hall of Fame

-Those who have had a profound and lasting effect on the field now known as Building Science either by invention, promotion, direction, education, or practice.
+Those who have had a profound and lasting influence on the field now known as Building Science either by invention, promotion, direction, education, or practice.

 Marcus Vitruvius Pollione